R-E-K/8bits-Tetris/README.md

 Font in the game : Upheaval by Brian Kent (http://www.dafont.com/fr/upheaval.font)

 Everything else is done by myself.
+The purpose of making this game was to learn C++.

 ![Screenshot in game](screenshot1.png?raw=true "In game")
 ![Screenshot pause/menu](screenshot2.png?raw=true "Pause/menu")